Skip to main content

 Will I receive a physical ticket?

 For all events apart from Derby Theatre and QUAD, you will not receive a physical ticket.
 All events booked via our website will automatically generate a confirmation email, which is also your ticket.
-We will also have a guest list including ticket holders that we take bookings for (that is for events not in QUAD and Derby Theatre).
+At each of these events, we will also have a guest list including everyone who has booked a ticket for the event.
 Festival volunteers will check your name off the guest list at these events.

 When you book in-person at QUAD or Derby Theatre, you will receive a physical ticket unless you have requested them to be emailed to you (you will need to show this when you come to the event(s) so you can show it either on your phone or you can print it off at home).
 If you have booked online, you can still get a physical ticket by visiting QUAD or Derby Theatre's box office.